-To learn more about the VMFRP and upcoming consultation activities, visit vmfrp.com.au www.planning.vic.gov.au/environment-assessment/browse-projects/projects/gunbowerguttrum-benwell.
+To learn more about the VMFRP and upcoming consultation activities, visit vmfrp.com.au

-To find out more about the Guttrum-Benwell and Gunbower ER process and to read the Minister's decision and original referral documents, visit:
+To find out more about the Guttrum-Benwell and Gunbower ER process and to read the Minister's decision and original referral documents, visit: www.planning.vic.gov.au/environment-assessment/browse-projects/projects/gunbower-guttrum-benwell.

-DELWP's planning website has also lots of information on the EES process and lists current EES projects including the other VMFRP projects.
+DEECA's planning website has also lots of information on the EES process and lists current EES projects including the other VMFRP projects.